Just show me the code

 otel-jaeger-rabbit-tags

-Jaeger is capable of building a dependency-graph after looking at the traces.
+Jaeger is also capable giving you a dependency-graph after looking at the traces.

 otel-jaeger-dag